 Monsoons

 The trail will be muddy, and there is a risk of landslides and flooding obstructing it in the monsoon months of June, July, and August.
-Though trees usually obstruct the mountain view, the surrounding vegetation—which includes a great range of flowers—will make your vacation unique.
+Though trees usually obstruct the mountain view, the surrounding vegetation—which includes a wonderful range of flowers—will make your vacation unique.

 Winter's